wp-plugins/my-reading-library/readme.txt

 1. Upload `my-reading-library` to the `.../wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Optionally, make any changes to the provided template files: `.../wp-content/plugins/my-reading-library/templates/default_templates/` or `.../wp-content/plugins/my-reading-library/templates/custom_templates/`
+1. Optionally, make any changes to the provided template files: `.../wp-content/plugins/my-reading-library/templates/custom_templates/`

 How to Upgrade from a previous version: